devsecops/defcon-workshop/section-3/README.md

 ## Querying BigQuery

-* Run the below query after replacing your project-id:
+* Run the below query:
 ```
-SELECT ip, port FROM [project-id:nmapds.nmap]
+SELECT ip, port FROM nmapds.nmap
 WHERE ip IS NOT NULL AND port IS NOT NULL
 GROUP BY ip, port
 ```